Jonathan Cake: Career

 Cake appeared in the Canadian television film Riverworld (2003), portrayed Dr. Mengele in the Showtime TV film Out of the Ashes (2003), and portrayed John Christow in the 2004 episode "The Hollow" of Agatha Christie's Poirot.
 He starred as Jason Shepherd in the crime drama Fallen (2004), appeared as Dr. Malcolm Bowers in an episode of NBC's Inconceivable called "Sex, Lies and Sonograms" (2005), and portrayed Alastair Campbell in the TV film The Government Inspector (2005).
 He was also cast as a gladiator named Tyrannus in the ABC historical TV series Empire, which ran from 28 June 2005 to 26 July 2005.

 Cake played the recurring role of Roy in the ABC short-lived drama series Six Degrees (2006–07).
 He appeared in an episode of Extras called "Sir Ian McKellen" (2006) and played Marshall Crawford in the TV film The Mastersons of Manhattan (2007).

 On stage, Cake played Father Flynn in John Patrick Shanley's play Doubt (2005) at the Pasadena Playhouse.
 He then performed in Coriolanus (2006) at London's Shakespeare's Globe, and was cast in Cymbeline (2007) at the Vivian Beaumont Theater in New York City.

 In 2008, Cake played Rex Mottram in Brideshead Revisited.
 He had a two episode role in Law & Order: Criminal Intent, alongside his real life wife Julianne Nicholson.
 The next year, he appeared as Bishop in the ABC TV film Captain Cook's Extraordinary Atlas, starring Jodelle Ferland, Charlie McDermott and Hal Holbrook.
 He played Cole Barker in two episodes of the NBC series Chuck called "Chuck Versus the Beefcake" and "Chuck Versus the Lethal Weapon".
 Cake appeared as Marcus Woll in the Law & Order episodes "Boy Gone Astray" and "For the Defense".

 In 2010, Cake teamed up with Pedro Miguel Arce in the American film Krews, by Hilbert Hakim.
 The same year, he also played Mark Easterbrook in an episode of Agatha Christie's Marple called The Pale Horse, starring Julia McKenzie as Miss Marple.

 In 2010 Cake had a recurring role in "Desperate Housewives" as officer Chuck, a love interest of Bree.

 Cake appeared as Mark Antony in the Royal Shakespeare Company's production of Antony and Cleopatra in 2013.
 In 2017, he played the Duke in the Theatre for a New Audience production of Measure for Measure.

 In 2021, Cake had a recurring role on Stargirl as Shade.

 In 2025 Cake starred in the "Sex in the City" spinoff - "And Just Like That".

 Personal life

 On 24 September 2004, Cake married American actress Julianne Nicholson in Italy.
 The couple have two children.
-Cake was previously engaged to British actress Olivia Williams; the relationship ended after seven years.
+Cake had previously been engaged to British actress Olivia Williams but the relationship ended after seven years.